xpader/shadowsocks-libev-ports/README.md

 # shadowsocks-libev-ports
 New Shadowsocks-Libev version for FreeBSD Ports.

-The shadowsocks-libev in FreeBSD Ports and PKG's version is ver old, so this is the new version of freebsd ports.
+The shadowsocks-libev in FreeBSD Ports and PKG's version is very old, so this is the new version of freebsd ports.

 ##How to use